top of page

 Pain is an essential protective mechanism of the body.
 It acts as a warning system that alerts the brain to potential or actual tissue stress, injury, or threat.
 Pain itself is not inherently bad; it helps guide behaviour to prevent further harm.
 For example, when you touch a hot surface, pain signals prompt you to withdraw your hand immediately to avoid burns.
 Similarly, when back pain occurs, it often reflects the brain’s attempt to protect the spine by limiting movement while tissues are irritated, overloaded, or not functioning optimally.
 Pain can also occur when nerve endings are irritated or injured, such as with cuts or wounds.
 In these cases, persistent pain encourages attention and protection while healing takes place.
 While pain is useful, ongoing or excessive pain does not always indicate serious damage.
 Understanding its role helps guide appropriate care, movement, and recovery rather than fear or avoidance.

-• Cancellations within 4 hours of the appointment will incur a 50% cancellation fee.
+* Cancellations made within 4 hours of the appointment will incur a 50% fee.

 bottom of page